-Joe Kennedy proudly represents the 4th Congressional District of Massachusetts.
-Currently serving his second term, Joe has dedicated his career to economic and social justice.
+Joe Kennedy III proudly represents the 4th Congressional District of Massachusetts.
+Currently serving his third term in Washington, Joe has dedicated his career to economic and social justice.

 A member of the influential House Energy & Commerce Committee, Joe is deeply committed to encouraging economic growth throughout Massachusetts.
 His position on the E&C committee gives him critical jurisdiction over the sectors powering our economy, from energy and health care to biotechnology and advanced manufacturing.

 Since day one, Joe has fought to not only champion that growth, but to ensure it reaches every corner of the Commonwealth.
 A staunch advocate for raising the minimum wage, expanding paid sick days and family leave, and supporting small business at the local level, Joe believes that the public and private sectors must work together to build an economy that leaves no one behind.

 As honorary chair of the Governor’s Science, Technology, Engineering and Mathematics (STEM) Advisory Council in Massachusetts, Joe has put a particular emphasis on the role that education and workforce training play in ensuring economic equity.
 He has led efforts in Congress to expand STEM education to more effectively reach women, minorities and low-income communities.
 A tireless advocate for vocational schools and community colleges, Joe has also worked to align our education system with the needs of local businesses and growing industries.

 Over the course of his time in office, Joe has established a strong legislative record, securing passage of the bipartisan Revitalize American Manufacturing & Innovation Act during his first term, a major piece of domestic policy that would stimulate innovation in advanced manufacturing across the country.
 He has earned a reputation for working across the aisle, obtaining bipartisan support for the majority of his legislative efforts to date.